csivanich/dotfiles/README.md

 #### X11 Configuration

 - Caps Lock remapped to Escape
-- Custom color scheme loosely based on solarized dark
 - Default WM is `i3`
-- Merges user configuration on top of solarized at startup
 - NVIDIA scrolling tweaks when nvidia-settings is installed
 - Xbindkeys for volume and brightness controls